Academic Advice and Assistance in Postsecondary Course Selection

 The program provides individual and/or small group tutoring directly, and/or indirectly through the Center for Academic Achievement.
 Professional and peer tutors teach study skills and provide intensive tutoring to enhance the academic performance of participants particularly in Mathematics, English, and the Sciences.
 Participants who are enrolled in developmental courses, on academic probation, are repeating a class or have low GPA are required to sign up for tutoring.

-Interested participants should check out the eligibility criteria for these awards.
-All of the grant aid and book award money will be offered to qualifying applicants on a first come first served basis.
+Interested participants should check out the eligibility criteria for this award.
+All of the book award money will be offered to qualifying applicants on a first come first served basis.

 Financial Aid Information/Assistance with Financial Aid Applications

 Participants receive assistance in completing the FAFSA online and all are advised to participate in the “Financial Aid Awareness” workshops organized by the Office of Financial Aid.
 The workshops provide information about the full range of Federal student financial aid programs and about the changes to the Pell grant regulations.
 The program also provides information on public and private scholarships.

 In order to take advantage of all available institutional, local, state, and federal aid, participants are encouraged to complete FAFSA online before the deadline for state of Maryland aid which is the first day of March.

 Workshops are provided to improve the financial and economic literacy of participants and to assist participants with financial planning for post-secondary education.